port-four/port-four/README.md

 - 👋 Hi, I’m @port-four.
 Real name, Brett Porter.
 - 👀 I’m interested in ML/DL, digital forensics, and digital preservation.
-- 🌱 I’m currently learning Neural Networks and digital forensics.
+- 🌱 I’m currently learning neural networks and digital forensics.
 - 💞️ I’m looking to collaborate on any fun projects.
 - 📫 How to reach me
   -   LinkedIn: www.linkedin.com/in/bport4